TheOnlyWei/amazing_repository/README.txt

       <8>:  unsigned integer ending column index.
       <9>:  string solved maze output file name (.pgm grayscale image).

-    e.g., $./create_maze 20 10 30 unsolved.pgm 5 10 15 20 solved.pgm
+    e.g., $./create_maze 15 20 30 unsolved.pgm 5 10 15 20 solved.pgm
-      creates an image of a maze where every cell is 20*20 pixels, with a total of 10 rows of cells and 30 columns of cells.
-Then it creates an unsolved maze image named "unsolved.pgm" and a solved maze image named solved.pgm, with a path marked from (5,10) to (15,20).
+      creates an image of a maze where every cell is 15*15 pixels, with a total of 20 rows of cells and 30 columns of cells.
+Then it creates an unsolved maze image named "unsolved.pgm" and a solved maze image named "solved.pgm", with a path marked from (5,10) to (15,20).

 UNDERSTANDING THE MAZE IMAGE